-If you miss a greater number of teeth, there are several ways to solve the problem and have a brilliant smile again.
+If you miss a greater number of teeth, there are several ways to solve the problem and have a dazzling smile again.
 The most modern way is certainly dental implants.
-However, due to their high price, patients prefer to opt for a more accessible solution - mobile dental prosthetics, i.e. partial and total dental prostheses.
+However, due to their high price, patients prefer to opt for a more accessible solution – mobile dental prosthetics, i.e. partial and total dental prostheses.

-The specificity of dental prostheses is that they can be removed from mouth, which is why they are called mobile dental prosthetics for lost teeth.
-Patients put on and take them off for oral hygiene.
+The specificity of dental prostheses is that they can be removed from mouth, which is why they are called mobile dental prosthetics for missing teeth.
+Patients put them on and take them off for oral hygiene.
 Depending on whether several teeth or all the teeth are being replaced, there are two types of prostheses.
 There are total and partial dental prostheses.

 Total dental prostheses are intended for people who do not have any tooth in a jaw.
 Total prostheses compensate for all the missing teeth, but also a part of an alveolar ridge.
 This is also the only solution for people without teeth, unless they opt for dental implants.
 Total prostheses are made of acrylate and placed over gums, more precisely over upper and lower jaw bones.
 This way they completely compensate for a lack of teeth and lost bones.
 In addition to practical benefits in terms of eating easily, there is also a psychological and aesthetic motivation for using total prostheses.
-Well-designed total prostheses look completely natural and regain self-confidence.
+Well-designed total prostheses look completely natural and bring back self-confidence.

 Partial dental prostheses